-At the heart of any bike is the frame and the Avalanche does not disappoint.
+At the heart of any bike is the frame and the Air 9 does not disappoint.
 The long reach may feel stretched out to some but helps you when climbing and the length of the bike gives stability at speed.

 The head tube is tapered and the rear axle is wide and stiff, following the 12×142 standard.

 The only disadvantage of the bike is that the wheel hubs have unsealed bearings, so will not last as long if you regularly ride in wet and muddy conditions.

-Overall, the Avalanche is a highly capable plus sized bike at a more than affordable price point.
-The plus tires add a level of comfort and confidence with their bump absorbing properties and grip.
+Overall, the Air 9 is a highly capable plus sized bike at a more than affordable price point.
+The tires add a level of comfort and confidence with their bump absorbing properties and grip.